 Raising a greater level of awareness around postnatal depression is an essential part of quality care for expectant and new parents.
 The unfortunate truth is that there remains a stigma around the “baby blues”.
 Many feel strongly that depression is a controllable disease and that parents experiencing the condition should simply work harder to be happy about the birth or adoption of a child.
 However, depression is not that easily controlled, nor does it have the same catalyst from parent to parent.

-According to a in the UK, the stigma surrounding postnatal depression can lead to devastating results for both the parents and the child.
+According to a medical negligence law firm in the UK, the stigma surrounding postnatal depression can lead to devastating results for both the parents and the child.
 Recent statistics show that an estimated 50% of mothers have postnatal depression but receive no diagnosis, despite experiencing symptoms for an extended period.
 Post-birth check-ups are more focused on the child than they are the well-being of the mother or father, and many parents feel shame when talking about depression symptoms.
 Because there is not an open and honest discussion about the prevalence of postnatal mental illness, parents do not receive the diagnosis or subsequent treatment they need.

 In the most severe cases, hospitals are left ill-equipped to manage mental health conditions for new or expectant mothers and fathers, leaving them with little choice but to manage the depression or anxiety on their own.
 These issues put children at risk as well when a misdiagnosis or no diagnosis is given quickly.